arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ## Troubleshooting

-### Getting Compiling Errors Using GPS and GSM

-Make sure you included first the `GPS.h` library and then the `GSM.h`
+- If you are getting compiling errors using GPS and GSM, make sure you included first the `GPS.h` library and then the `GSM.h`.

-### Can't Upload the Sketch

-Sometimes, while the GPS module is getting readings, you will not be able to upload a new sketch.
-Double tap the reset button on your Portenta H7 and upload the new sketch.
+- Sometimes, while the GPS module is getting readings, you will not be able to upload a new sketch.
+Double tap the reset button on your Portenta H7 and upload the new sketch.s